AndreFuchsDescartes/MiniAnnePlus/README.md

 Upload the code from this repo to the Arduino Mega2560.
-The code for the ESP32 can be found [here](https://github.com/Gladius-Illuminatus/MiniAnneWiFi) A copy of our RPi setup can be found [here]()
-Copy this image onto your SD card using [Win32Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download)
+The code for the ESP32 can be found [here](https://github.com/Gladius-Illuminatus/MiniAnneWiFi) A copy of our RPi setup can be found [here](https://www.mycloud.ch/s/S00A07F672A2064481F9B5CF3C1A453CA1614C3CB0F) Copy this image onto your SD card using [Win32Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download)
-To do this follow[this](https://www.howtogeek.com/341944/how-to-clone-your-raspberry-pi-sd-card-for-foolproof-backup/) tutorial.
+To do this follow [this](https://www.howtogeek.com/341944/how-to-clone-your-raspberry-pi-sd-card-for-foolproof-backup/) tutorial.

 Connect your controllers to the power bank with the USB hub.
 Connect the Arduino directly to the Pi.
 After plugin in the power bank and waiting for About 2min you should now see a new WiFi appear called “miniannewifi”.
 Its password is "MiniAnne2.0"